kingsleyh/docs4d/README.md

 using it's DSL-like API.
 I didn't want to litter my code with comments and this is my alternative approach based on a similar idea by the great and powerful [Stacy Curl](https://github.com/stacycurl)

 The output templates have been re-purposed from the [Ramdajs](http://ramdajs.com/0.19.1/docs/) project.
-So really I didn't do much since I took the general idea from Stacy and the html/css/javascript from Ramda.
+So really I didn't do much since I took the general idea from Stacy and the html/css/javascript from Ramdajs.

 ### API Documentation